pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication.md

 ## Authenticating a registered user

-Once a user has been registered, they can be logged in using the [`onegini.user.authenticate`](../reference/user/authenticate.md) function.
-This function takes the `profileId` of the user wishing to log in as argument.
+Once a user has been registered, they can be logged in using the [`onegini.user.authenticate`](../reference/user/authenticate.md), or the
+[`onegini.user.authenticateImplicitly`](../reference/user/authenticate-implicitly.md) function.
+These functions takes the `profileId` of the user wishing to log in as argument.

 **Example code to log in a user:**